HanXudong/GLoM/README.md

 ## Experiments

-Expirements are shwon in different notebooks.
-Single model predictions are stored in folder for training ensemble model.
+Experiments are shown in different notebooks.
+Single model predictions are stored in a folder for training the ensemble model.

 ## Publication
 EMNLP 2019